dearshrewdwit/boolean-uk-react-greengrocers/README.md

 1. Fork this repository
 2. Clone the forked repository onto your local machines
 3. In the root directory, type `npm install`, which installs dependencies for the project
 4. Finally, type `npm run start`, which starts a development server that runs your website in the browser.
-That server will reload your website whenever you make any changes to source files
+That server will reload your website whenever you make any changes to source filesnpm

 ## Deliverables

-- A user can view a selection of items in the store
+- A user can view a selection of items in the store /
 - From the store, a user can add an item to their cart
 - From the cart, a user can view and adjust the number of items in their cart
     - If an item's quantity equals zero it is removed from the cart